Projects

 Function of the Crumbs complex in epithelial tissue morphogenesis

 We have identified and molecularly defined a hitherto uncharacterized membrane domain in epithelial cells, which we call the vertebrate marginal zone (VMZ) (find out more).
-The VMZ is composed of and generated by the Crumbs complex, one of the three major polarity complexes in epithelial cells.
+The VMZ is defined by the Crumbs complex, one of the three major polarity complexes in epithelial cells.
 We have identified a number of proteins that localize to the VMZ and that directly interact with components of the Crumbs complex.
 Our goal is to elucidate the function and spatio-temporal control of this VMZ-associated protein network.
-In particular, we are interested in understanding how the VMZ controls HIPPO signaling and actin dynamics at the apical-lateral border, and how these processes are linked to epithelial cell polarization, morphogenesis, and apical membrane growth (find out more).
+In particular, we are interested in understanding how the VMZ controls HIPPO signaling and actin dynamics at the apical-lateral border to regulate epithelial cell growth and tissue morphogenesis (find out more).
 To address this, we are applying a combination of loss- and gain-of-function approaches in 2D and 3D epithelial cultures, biochemical methods, proximity proteomics, and light and electron microscopy.
 In addition, we are addressing the in vivo functions of the Crumbs complex using the zebrafish as a vertebrate model organism.

 Dissecting epithelial polarity development in time and space